-Structured data is a way of providing better context for Google so it can read the information on your webpages and understand it.
+Structured data markup is a way of providing better context for Google so it can read the information on your web pages and understand it.
 In other words, structured data converts a site’s HTML from an unstructured mess into something much easier for search engines to digest.

-When it comes to search, implementing structured data paves the way for a slew of benefits.
+When it comes to organic search, implementing structured data paves the way for a slew of benefits, including helping your web pages rank for more relevant search queries.
 Let’s take a look at three of the top reasons to add structured data to your website.

 Adding schema markup to your HTML improves the way your page displays in SERPs by enhancing the rich snippets that are displayed beneath the page title.
 Take a look at these two examples of webpages that appear when using the search query “chili recipes.”

 Which link is more intriguing to you?
 It’s probably the “30-Minute Chili” recipe by Martha Stewart.
 That’s because this webpage includes a few pieces of Schema that provide a “richer” or more dynamic search result.

 Rich results offer additional information coupled with eye-catching visuals that attract your attention in search.
 They bring a standard search listing to life and take up more space in the search results pages, helping you outshine your competition.

 When you add schema markup to your website code, you qualify for rich results.
 There are lots of opportunities to qualify for rich results.
 Be sure to check out Google’s Search Gallery to view the various options available.

 It should be no secret that there are a number of ranking factors that determine the SERPs.
 Click-through rate (CTR) is one example of this.
 According to Search Engine Journal, sites that implemented structured data found that their 400% net growth in rich result organic traffic overall.

 As mentioned above, the whole point of structured data is to provide information that can be easily understood by search engines so that you can clarify the purpose of your site and its pages to provide users with accurate information.